About the Competition

 After the prize giving you can join or watch our professional auctioneer selling the carvings to the highest bidder.

-Please note that the majority of the main pieces purchased at the auction must be paid for in cash to the carver.
-Only some carvers will accept a cheque, so please ask the carver before bidding.
+Please note that the majority of the main pieces purchased at the auction must be paid for in cash unless otherwise stated on the Carvers profile.
+Some carvers will accept a cheque or electronic transfer, so please ask the carver before bidding.

 All proceeds of the Quick Carve auction go to the community.